bacnet-stack/bacnet-stack/src/bacnet/basic/program/ubasic/README.md

   goto label1;
   ```

-  When these labels are refered to in goto/gosub this is done without
+  When these labels are referred to in goto/gosub this is done without
   quotation marks (unlike CHDK).
 Furthermore, in labels '_' can be used.
   Not even internally the lines are numbered (like it was the case with CHDK).
   Rather, pointers are used to script string, meaning that the